franksunye/agent-service-toolkit/README.md

    ```

 2. Set up environment variables:
    Create a `.env` file in the root directory.
-At least one LLM API key or configuration is required.
-See the [`.env.example` file](./.env.example) for a full list of available environment variables, including a variety of model provider API keys, header-based authentication, LangSmith tracing, testing and development modes, and OpenWeatherMap API key.
+DeepSeek API key is recommended for optimal SQL Agent performance.
+See the [`.env.example` file](./.env.example) for a full list of available environment variables.

-3. You can now run the agent service and the Streamlit app locally, either with Docker or just using Python.
-The Docker setup is recommended for simpler environment setup and immediate reloading of the services when you make changes to your code.
+3. Install dependencies and run the services using Python directly (no Docker or virtual environment needed).

 ### Additional setup for specific AI providers